Home » Cake & Cupcakes » Cookie Cake

 Print

 This giant chocolate chip cookie cake is soft yet crisp and is fun and easy to make.
-It’s perfect to celebrate a birthday party topped with ice cream and sprinkles.
+It’s the perfect way to celebrate a birthday party!
+Top with ice cream, sprinkles and frosting.

 • Author: Alie Romano